 Participants in these divisions are primarily focused on the experience at hand, either racking together in Transition or starting alongside others not typically associated with their peer group.
 Recreational divisions are not eligible for competitive awards, and capacities may be limited at specific events.
 Recreational categories include:

-If you’re brand new to the sport, consider joining the new Endurance House First-Timers’ Program.
-In its 2nd year, the program offers a complimentary educational series and training plans through local coaches and race staff.
-Participant also rack together in Transition, as well as start together on race day, free of intimidation from others.
+If you’re brand new to the sport, consider joining the new Minneapolis Triathlon First-Timers’ Program.
+In its 3rd year, the program offers a complimentary educational series and training plans through local coaches and race staff.
+Participants also rack together in the Transition area, as well as start together on race day – free of intimidation from others.
 This special program is complimentary (with race registration) and limited to the first 100 registrants.
-As a recreational division, participants are not eligible for competitive awards, but that doesn’t really matter to this audience (all will receive a finisher’s medal and an official time)!
-Click here to learn more about the Endurance House First-Timers’ Program.
+As a recreational division, participants are not eligible for competitive awards, but all will receive a finisher’s medal and an official time!
+Click here to learn more about the Minneapolis Triathlon First-Timers’ Program.